Luxor73/webos-player/README.md

            , 'channel 2'
            , 'channel 3' ] }}
        ```
-    Repeat step 3 for every tv device
-    #### Warning
+     * check tv channel source name
        in some webos versions the name of tv channels source is different from 'Live TV', because depends on the system language.
        In this case need modify the name on the package, replacing "Live TV" with correct name of tv channels source
        E.g: for italian language the correct source name is "Canali TV".
 So
        From
        ```
        variables:
          source: "Live TV"
        ```
        to
        ```
        variables:
          source: "Canali TV"
        ```
+4. Repeat step 3 for every tv device